 Hospitality job vacancies double in a week as businesses plan to reopen

-Demand for hospitality professionals more than doubled last week, up 134% in the week ending 21st June, while the rest of the UK reported a 4% drop in hiring.
-That’s according to the latest real-time statistics from the world’s largest network of job boards, Broadbean Technology.
+Demand for hospitality professionals more than doubled last week, up 134% in the week ending 21st June, according to the latest real-time statistics from the world’s largest network of job boards, Broadbean Technology.

 The jump in hospitality vacancies is indicative of many businesses gearing up to reopen on 4th July, as confirmed in the Prime Minster’s announcement earlier this week.
 The Broadbean Technology data also revealed that the number of jobs being advertised was fairly balanced across most employers in the sector, with a few major brands posting a large number of vacancies, including Costa, McDonalds, the Stonegate Pub Company and Home Bargains.